 Markets and Economy

-What is inflation, and how does the Fed measure it?
+What is inflation, and what does the Fed do to track prices?

 what-is-inflation-fed-measure